c2m2/Neuro-VISOR/README.md

 | (P) | Press button once |
 | (H) | Hold button down |

-## Selecting a cell
+### Selecting a cell

 1. A cell previewer stands against the whiteboard near the window.
 It attempts to render the 1D mesh of any neuron `.vrn` cell file archives found in `Assets/StreamingAssets/NeuronalDynamics/Geometries`.
 Three example cells are included with this repo.
 Several more cells can be found [here](https://drive.google.com/drive/folders/1kyz8S-txISfarPegJSMzABrF_UprH3Y-?usp=sharing).

 2. Enable raycast mode in VR.
 The hand with raycast mode enabled should be constantly pointing forward.

 3. With raycast mode enabled, hover over a cell preview window by pointing at it.
 A blue guide line should be drawn between your pointer finger and the preview window.
-Continue hovering to see the preview rotate, or press the Interact button to load the cell and launch solve code.
+Continue hovering to see more information about the cell, or press the Interact button to load the cell and launch solve code.
 The guide line should turn orange while pressing/holding.
 The geometry should render in the middle of the room, scaled to fit within the room and appearing in a uniform color.
 A color scale should now be displayed on the whiteboard.

-## Simple cell interaction
+### Simple cell interaction

 #### Grabbing
 The cell can be grabbed by hovering your hand over the 3D geometry and pressing the hand trigger on that hand's controller.
 Once grabbed, you can  move and rotate cells freely.